andykent/river-js/README.md

 Known Issues
 ------------

-* Groups don't work over un-windowed queries
 * syntax checking isn't very good so doing silly things can cause silly errors
+* Having clauses only work with aliased columns not in place aggregation functions

 Optimisations
 -------------
 * generating group keys using JSON.stringify is probably very sub-optimal
 * Storage could be optimised by pruning records to only include the fields required by the query on input
 * multiple queries in a context over the same stream windows could share events